devschooldevops/07_08_pipelines/Day1/Lab2.md

 ## In this lab we will build and deploy a Python application to Azure App Services (WebApp)

-> Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
+> [Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/) is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 > You can develop in your favorite language, be it .NET, .NET Core, > Java, Node.js, PHP, or Python.
 Applications run and scale with ease on both Windows and Linux-based environments.

-> :memo: Don't worry if you are not familiar with python, we will not dive into code.
+*Don't worry if you are not familiar with python, we will not dive into source code.*
-> :memo: This lab is focusing on exercise part having in mind that it was followed the process to open an Azure Student Subscription under same account of Azure Devops.*
+*This lab is focusing on building a Pipeline used in software development cycle.*

+:memo: Azure Student Subscription must be requested with same account of Azure Devops.
+Otherwise additional setup must be made.

-So, let's have some real fun :)
+So, let's have some fun :joy:

 1. Open your Devops Organization and go to Repos.
 2. Import repository with URL: https://github.com/Azure-Samples/msdocs-python-flask-webapp-quickstart